 Sub Section c.
 Opportunity for Membership Amendments

 Amendments can be made to On Campus Membership and Off Campus Membership, candidates for these amendments must belong to either group in order to qualify.
 These amendments are not final, and Cabinet has the option to withdraw this option at any point they deem necessary.
 To be clear, Membership Amendments are a way to keep members involved when they are serving our campus or greater community.
 Amended Membership Options are NOT a form of membership.
-The opportunity for an amended membership is available to member whom feels that their involvement in other University activities, outside school jobs, or any other extracurricular activity impairs their ability to complete CSU Ram’s Chapter Membership requirements.
+The opportunity for an amended membership is available to a member whom feels that their involvement in other University activities, outside school jobs, or any other extracurricular activity impairs their ability to complete CSU Ram’s Chapter Membership requirements.
 These amendments to membership must be requested by the member and will be considered by cabinet.
-The Cabinet must be unanimous in their decision to approve the amendments proposed..
+The Cabinet must be unanimous in their decision to approve the amendments proposed.
 The details for which requirements shall be amended shall be decided on by cabinet and the member requesting.
 A minimum amount of requirements should be considered when deciding the member’s amended requirements.
 GPA Requirements shall not be amended per NACURH Guidelines.
 Each of the pillars must be met in some fashion as per NACURH guidelines.
 Members with amendments shall not be considered for NRHH Cabinet positions unless they complete all on campus requirements the semester of election.
 Any questions or concerns about amendments to membership should be directed to the NRHH President.
 This is NOT an additional form of membership.
 Opportunities for membership amendment allows for an approved “choose-your-own” involvement within the NRHH Rams Chapter.

 Sub Section c.
 Lifelong Membership